SaadAhmedSalim/SaadAhmedSalim/README.md

    :heavy_check_mark: * I will finish uploaded the cse482 lab soon.

-:pushpin: * I will do UDEMY IOT crash course for esp32 within 4 days.
+:pushpin: * I will do UDEMY IOT crash course for esp32 within 4 days.  (done)

 :pushpin: * I will do UDEMY 60 mins masterclass for resumes and cvs within next 2 days.